santhalakshminarayana/doppalf/README.md

 ![Doppalf Architecture](/static/doppalf-arch.png)

-When user interacts with the web app at localhost (127.0.0.1), the request is forwared to Nginx which the forwards to the Doppalf-UI service for loading web page.
+When the user interacts with the web app at localhost (127.0.0.1), the request is forwarded to Nginx which forwards to the Doppalf-UI service for loading the web page.

 ![Doppalf UI Landing Page](/static/doppalf-ui-landing-page.png)

-And when a user type the query, the Next.js app requests the Python server for the answer generation.
+When a user types the query, the Next.js app requests the Python server for the answer generation.

 ![Doppalf UI Landing Page](/static/doppalf-ui-query-response.png)